djhmateer/djhmateer.github.io/_posts/2020-11-18-xr with tidyverse beginners guide.md

    - classification
    - clustering

-## Use cases

-I've noticed that people who know Python / C# (or a high level language) tend to use that for the wrangling

-[Pandas](http://www.python-ds.com/python-data-wrangling) is a common Python library for wrangling

-For storage if you're comfortable with SQL often people store the data in Postgres / MySQL then chart with R. This means you can use SQL to get the data out of the db in the shape you want.

 ## What is Tidyverse

 [Tidyverse](https://www.tidyverse.org/) is an opinionated collection of R packages.

-## R and R Studio
+## R and RStudio

 Download the latest version of R from [r-project.org](https://www.r-project.org/) - currently on 4.0.3 on 6th Nov 2020

-Download [R Studio](https://rstudio.com/products/rstudio/download/#download) - 1.3.1093 on 6th Nov 2020.
+Download [RStudio](https://rstudio.com/products/rstudio/download/#download) - 1.3.1093 on 6th Nov 2020.

-There is a [code run / snipper / viewer extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r) which has 250k downloads.

 ![alt text](/assets/2020-11-06/settings.jpg "Configuring R Studio"){:width="400px"}

+`Tools, Global Options`

 I prefer to set my default directory to `c:\r` so when working on different machines there is no communcation except from raw R files projects which will be in Git.
+The default user directory for me was linked to my OneDrive.

-Whilst here
+Whilst here these are my preferences:

 - General - working folder as c:\r
 - Code, Soft wrap R files tick